 The Coco Chanel logo is considered a significant factor for the brand’s massive success as it is one of the most memorable logos in the fashion world.
 As a designer, Chanel catered to elegant and sophisticated women through simple but impactful designs.

 Her tailored pieces replaced the normalized over-designed and constrictive clothes of 19th-century fashion for women.
 Rooted in class and simplicity, the logo continues to exude an aura of iconic history and heritage.

-The Coco Chanel logo features two black interlocking Cs that stand for the creator’s name.
+The Coco Chanel is a black interlocking C logo that stand for the creator’s name.
 Chanel herself designed the logo, which forever connects her to the brand even after her unfortunate passing in 1971.

 Though it is simple to regard the logo as a name brand visual, the backstory behind it evokes the importance of roots.

 The idea for the logo was inspired by the orphanage where Chanel grew up.
 A popular story suggests that the interlocking C logo was inspired by the stained glass windows in an Aubazine chapel which featured interlaced curves and also housed an orphanage where Chanel spent the latter half of her childhood.

 The logo title’s black hue represents the sophistication and elegance that Chanel stands for and lives her life by.
 In addition, the simplicity of the logo subtly adds luxury, incorporating Chanel’s philosophy of “less is more.”

 The logo is a classic combination among fashion houses, featuring black text on white space.
 The Dolce & Gabbana logo displays a striking similarity as it uses black for the wording and a white backdrop for emphasis.